 Shoes suitable for the ground conditions.

-All finishers get the coveted Pieces of 8 10K @ Penshaw Dog Tag medal.
+All finishers get the coveted Penshaw 10K Dog Tag medal.
 On race day choose between Urban Trail League Mug or Buff as your extra race momento.

 There are also male and female prizes for the categories shown below.